Fair Integral Network Flows: Covering a supermodular function by a smallest subgraph

 \Proof Suppose that $(y\sp{*},z\sp{*})$ is an integer-valued dual optimum in which the sum of $y\sp{*}$-components is as small as possible.
 We show that $y\sp{*}$ is $(0,1)$-valued.
 Suppose indirectly that $y\sp{*}(Z)\geq 2$ for some set $Z$.
 In this case $z\sp{*}(e)\geq 1$ for every edge $e$ entering $Z$.
 If we decrease $y\sp{*}(Z)$ by 1 and decrease $z\sp{*}(e)$ by 1 on every edge $e$ entering $Z$, then the resulting $(y',z')$ is also a dual feasible solution for which

 where the last inequality follows from the assumption that $D_{L}$ covers $p$ and hence $\varrho_{L}(Z)\geq p(Z)$.
-Therefore we have equality throughout and hence $(y',z')$ is also an optimal dual solution, contradicting the minimal choice of $y\sp{*}$. \finbox
+Therefore we have equality throughout and hence $(y',z')$ is also an optimal dual solution, contradicting the minimal choice of $y\sp{*}$.
+Thus Claim \ref{CL01val} is proved. \finbox

 By the claim, \eqref{(zertek)} simplifies as follows:

 Now the dual optimum value is:

 Therefore $\vert X\sp{*}\vert $ is equal to the value in \eqref{(dualopt)}, from which the non-trivial direction $\max \geq \min $ follows, implying the requested $\min = \max$.